-In May, 2014, I learned that I have stage IV thyroid cancer.
+In May, 2014, I learned that I had stage IV thyroid cancer.

 A month later, a gifted surgeon removed my thyroid and over forty lymph nodes.
 Radiation treatment involved swallowing a pill containing radioactive iodine and staying isolated in our basement until I stopped glowing.

 All went well … until October of 2016, when I learned I had both prostate cancer and kidney cancer.

 So I was back in the operating room in December and April, where another gifted surgeon removed all of the tumors with the help of a five-armed, remotely controlled robot.
 Since I once designed medical equipment, I wanted to stay awake to watch the procedure (using a local, of course!), but my surgeon just laughed and put me out.

 Subsequent genetic testing has found no known link between these three cancers.
 My check-up last week gave me an “all clear” report, and I feel as healthy and energized as ever.
 I may never experience any of these cancers again … or they may all come back next year.